Evidence-based

 Tricyclics

 Amitriptyline is the only tricyclic antidepressant that has been shown to be consistently effective for the treatment of migraine and chronic tension-type headache.
 Sometimes amitriptyline has a side effect profile that patients find unfavorable (specifically weight gain), so nortriptyline is often prescribed instead.
 The drawback here is that it is not as well studied as amitriptyline as a headache preventive.
-Even so many choose nortriptyline over amitriptyline for it’s lower side effect profile.
-A positive side effect of both is that they can often help with sleep as well.
+Even so, many choose nortriptyline over amitriptyline for it’s lower side effect profile.
+A positive side effect of both is that they can often help with sleep.

 Tricyclic AntidepressantsBrand Name